Skip to Content

 Or, it could be the presence of spider mites or other insects that might be eating the plant from the inside out.

-If you had tied a wire to the stem, that may have been tightened more than needed, which could have damaged or broken the stem altogether.
+If you tied the stems together, inspect the wire.
+You might have tightened it more than needed, which could have damaged or broken the stem altogether.

 If the Yellowing Started on the Bottom